 Most project management methodologies are adaptable, and PRINCE2 is definitely no exception.
 However, it’s surprising how managers interpret frameworks like PRINCE2 as a ‘one size fits all’ approach.
 Flexibility is what enables so many businesses to successfully implement large-scale change.
 So if a process or theme isn’t a perfect fit, your initiative will definitely survive without it.

 As a world-leading project management framework, PRINCE2 is a powerful ally in visualising, planning and implementing change.
 PRINCE2-certified managers operate with consistency and clarity, ensuring a controlled beginning, middle and end to any project.
-If you want this kind of professional success, we offer a guaranteed pass on the PRINCE2 Foundation exam!
+If you want this kind of professional success, we offer a Pass Pledge on the PRINCE2 Foundation exam!
+That means unsuccessful candidates can retake the exam for free within three months of their first attempt.
 For any queries about PRINCE2, please don’t hesitate to get in touch.
 Click here to access our contact page.